LorenzoMonti/calibrate-multifeed-receiver/README.md

 # Calibrate-multifeed-receiver

-## Download and install
+## Download

 This project is written in Python3 (3.8), so make sure you have it installed in your machine.
-After that you can download this repository, open terminal and type:
+After that you can download the repository, open terminal and type:

 ```bash
 git clone https://github.com/LorenzoMonti/calibrate-multifeed-receiver.git